Sagclick/test/readme.txt

-This is a test projec
+This is a test project